-You require the agreement of Legal Services and Procurement before any modifications are made to a Contract, to confirm that they are lawful and whether publication of a "Notice of modification of a contract during its term" is required.
-All modifications must then be recorded in writing, signed appropriately and retained with the original contract on the ECMS.
+For contracts over the Regulatory Threshold, you must obtain the agreement of the Director of Procurement and Legal Services before any material modifications are made, to confirm that they are lawful and whether publication of a "Notice of modification of a contract during its term" is required.

+All amendments must then be recorded in writing, signed appropriately and retained with the original contract on the Contract Management System.